lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 ![](application-interface.svg)

 KMAC/SHA3 HWIP has an option to receive the secret key from the KeyMgr via sideload key interface.
-The software should set !!CFG.sideload to use the KeyMgr sideloaded key for the SW-initiated KMAC operation.
+The software should set {{< regref "CFG.sideload" >}} to use the KeyMgr sideloaded key for the SW-initiated KMAC operation.
 `keymgr_pkg::hw_key_t` defines the structure of the sideloaded key.
 KeyMgr provides the sideloaded key in two-share masked form regardless of the compile-time parameter `EnMasking`.
 If `EnMasking` is not defined, the KMAC merges the shared key to the unmasked form before uses the key.